 As my husband often points out, weird parents turn out weird kids.
 In cases where families are dysfunctional or parents are unable to pass down those important interpersonal skills, the conventional classroom can be a wonderful environment for learning how to navigate socially.

-But for healthy families, so can home.
+But for healthy families, home can be too.

 It also brings up a great question: are there ever conventionally schooled children who lack appropriate social skills?
 Or is that limited to homeschoolers only?

-And goodness, I don’t know about you, but we have never had a shortage of opportunities to work out conflict with peers–either within our own families or with other people’s!
+I don’t know about you, but we have never had a shortage of opportunities to work out conflict with peers–either within our own families or with other people’s!
 How many daily hours of exposure to same-age peers is needed to grow conflict resolution skills?
 Forty hours a week?
 It’s something to think about.

 2.)
 Access to Wider Community